piyush123-jain/application-pizaa/README.md

 In this repository i build a real time pizaa tracking application and in this i use socket.io,passport.js,express-session, sass, bootstrap  and much more

-when you download this repository then  you find 'resources/menu.json' file import it in your mongoose db
+when you download this repository then  you find <br> 'resources/menu.json' <br>
+file import it in your mongoose db <br>

 you have to install npm with this command